katieheo/Rpr-Vijayan-2023/docs/report/analysis_plan.md

 ### Prior observations

-Prior experience with the study area, prior data collection, or prior observation of the data can compromise the validity of a study, e.g. through p-hacking.
-Therefore, disclose any prior experience or observations at the time of study pre-registration here, with example text below:

-At the time of this study pre-registration, the authors had _____ prior knowledge of the geography of the study region with regards to the ____ phenomena to be studied.
+At the time of this study pre-registration, we, the authors, had 0 prior knowledge of the geography of the study region with regards to the COVID positive rates distribution in regards to various demographics phenomena to be studied.
-This study is related to ____ prior studies by the authors
+This study is related to 0 prior studies by the authors.

-For each primary data source, declare the extent to which authors had already engaged with the data:

-- [ ] no data collection has started
-- [ ] pilot test data has been collected
-- [ ] data collection is in progress and data has not been observed
-- [ ] data collection is in progress and __% of data has been observed
-- [ ] data collection is complete and data has been observed.
-Explain how authors have already manipulated / explored the data.

-For each secondary source, declare the extent to which authors had already engaged with the data:

-- [ ] data is not available yet
-- [ ] data is available, but only metadata has been observed
-- [ ] metadata and descriptive statistics have been observed
-- [ ] metadata and a pilot test subset or sample of the full dataset have been observed
-- [ ] the full dataset has been observed.
-Explain how authors have already manipulated / explored the data.

-If pilot test data has been collected or acquired, describe how the researchers observed and analyzed the pilot test, and the extent to which the pilot test influenced the research design.
+After acquiring the secondary data, we observed the full dataset and were able to explore the data by altering the shapefile and correcting the hexagon grids connectivity.

 ### Bias and threats to validity